A Wanaka Local Explains Why You Should Skip Queenstown and Come Here Instead

 Why Wanaka over Queenstown?

-"Look, Queenstown is incredible.
-I'm not going to pretend it isn't.
-But it's become a machine.
-Everything is optimized for throughput — the bungy, the jet boat, the Fergburger queue.
-You spend more time in lines than in nature.
+Queenstown is genuinely incredible — no need to pretend otherwise.
+But it has become a machine, optimized for throughput: the bungy, the jet boat, the Fergburger queue.
+You can spend more time in lines than in nature.

-Wanaka does the same things — hiking, skiing, lake activities — but at a fraction of the crowd.
-Roy's Peak, our most famous hike, gets busy, sure.
-But on a Tuesday in April?
-You'll share the summit with maybe 10 people.
-Try doing Ben Lomond in Queenstown on a Tuesday — 50+ people.
+Wanaka does the same things — hiking, skiing, lake activities — at a fraction of the crowd.
+Roy's Peak, the most famous hike, gets busy, sure.
+But on a Tuesday in April, you'll share the summit with maybe ten people.
+Try Ben Lomond in Queenstown on a Tuesday and you'll be jostling 50-plus.

 What's the one thing every visitor should do?

-The switchback at about two-thirds up is where the famous Instagram photo comes from — the zigzag ridge with the lake behind.
+The switchback about two-thirds up is where the famous Instagram photo comes from — that zigzag ridge with the lake behind.
 Everyone stops there.
-Keep going to the top.
-The summit view is better.
+Keep going to the top; the summit view is better.

-Two tips: start before 7AM (parking fills up), and bring more water than you think you need.
-There's no shade on the exposed ridge."
+Two tips: start before 7AM, when the parking fills up, and bring more water than you think you need.
+There's no shade on the exposed ridge.

 What do tourists always get wrong?

 Stay three nights minimum.
 Hike Roy's Peak.
-Drive to Rob Roy Glacier Track (shorter, easier, and the glacier viewpoint is jaw-dropping).
-Spend a morning at Puzzling World being confused by optical illusions.
-Have dinner at Francesca's Italian (the gnocchi, trust me, NZD 32).
+Drive to Rob Roy Glacier Track — shorter, easier, and the glacier viewpoint is jaw-dropping.
+Spend a morning at Puzzling World getting happily lost in optical illusions.
+Have dinner at Francesca's Italian, where the gnocchi (NZD 32) earns its reputation.
 Walk the lake at sunset.

 Wanaka's rhythm is slow.
-It takes a day to decompress from Queenstown's energy before you can feel it."
+Give it a day to decompress from Queenstown's energy before you can feel it.

 Best restaurant nobody knows about?

 For dinner, Big Fig does Middle Eastern-inspired food that's genuinely surprising in a small New Zealand town.
-The lamb shoulder (NZD 38) with zhug and labneh — I eat it weekly and I'm not embarrassed."
+The lamb shoulder (NZD 38) with zhug and labneh is the kind of dish locals come back for weekly.

 What about winter?

-Lift passes run NZD 120-170 per day depending on the field.
-Multi-day passes bring it down.
-The snow season runs June to October, with August-September usually having the best coverage.
+Lift passes run NZD 120-170 per day depending on the field, and multi-day passes bring it down.
+The snow season runs June to October, with August-September usually offering the best coverage.

-But here's the local secret: cross-country skiing in the Pisa Range or snowshoeing along the lake edge.
+Then there's the local secret: cross-country skiing in the Pisa Range or snowshoeing along the lake edge.
 No crowds.
 No lift passes.
-Just you and the mountains."
+Just you and the mountains.

 That Wanaka Tree — is it worth the hype?

-Is it worth seeing?
+Worth seeing?
 Sure.
 It's a beautiful tree in a beautiful setting.
-Is it worth planning your entire trip around?
-No. It's a tree.
-The mountains behind it are more interesting.
+Worth planning your entire trip around?
+No. It's a tree, and the mountains behind it are more interesting.

-The irony is that thousands of people crowd around this tree every sunrise and miss the view in the opposite direction, which is honestly just as good."
+The irony: thousands crowd this tree every sunrise and miss the view in the opposite direction, which is honestly just as good.
+Turn around.

 Hidden spots?

 Diamond Lake, 20 minutes toward Queenstown.
-Short hike (2.5km return, 1 hour) to a hilltop with views of Lake Wanaka, the mountains, and a hidden lake in the valley below.
-Almost nobody does it because Roy's Peak gets all the attention.
+A short hike (2.5km return, 1 hour) leads to a hilltop with views of Lake Wanaka, the mountains, and a hidden lake in the valley below.
+Almost nobody does it, because Roy's Peak gets all the attention.

-And the Motatapu River Track — a backcountry trail that connects Wanaka to Arrowtown.
-2-3 days, hut-to-hut.
-Stunning river valleys, tussock ridges, and maybe 20 other hikers over the entire route.
-DOC huts cost NZD 15/night."
+And the Motatapu River Track — a backcountry trail connecting Wanaka to Arrowtown.
+2-3 days, hut-to-hut, through stunning river valleys and tussock ridges, with maybe 20 other hikers over the entire route.
+DOC huts cost NZD 15/night.

 What would make Wanaka even better?

-"Honestly?
-Fewer people 'discovering' it.
-I know that's selfish.
-But Wanaka is growing fast — every year there are more cafes, more Airbnbs, more people on Roy's Peak.
-It's still quieter than Queenstown but the gap is narrowing.
+The honest answer is bittersweet: Wanaka is growing fast.
+Every year brings more cafes, more Airbnbs, more boots on Roy's Peak.
+It's still quieter than Queenstown, but the gap is narrowing.

-The town is at its best in April-May (autumn, golden light, thin crowds) and October-November (spring, snow still on the peaks, lambing season).
-December-February is peak tourist season and it's starting to feel... managed.
+The town is at its best in April-May — autumn, golden light, thin crowds — and October-November, when spring arrives with snow still on the peaks and lambing season in full swing.
+December-February is peak tourist season, and it can start to feel managed.

-Come in the shoulder seasons.
+So come in the shoulder seasons.
 Walk the lake.
 Don't rush.
-That's the whole point of Wanaka."
+That's the whole point of Wanaka.